iOffice/angular-ts/README.md

 #### `inject(clazz: any, injectables: (string | any)[]): void`

-Can be used after a class declaration to inject its dependencies as well as inside the constructor to attach the dependecies to an instance of the class.
+Can be used after a class declaration to inject its dependencies as well as inside the constructor to attach the dependencies to an instance of the class.

 ```typescript
 import { inject } from 'angular-ts';

 class A {
   constructor(...args: any[]) {
     inject(this, args);
   }
 }
 inject(A, ['a', 'b']);
 ```